-Hurricanes almost always leave two things in their aftermath: broken windows and articles advocating the broken window fallacy.
+Hurricanes always leave two things in their aftermath: broken windows and articles endorsing the broken window fallacy.

-As economist Don Boudreaux wrote earlier today, “Americans will soon be flooded by commentary that assures us that the silver lining around the destruction caused by hurricane Sandy is a stronger economy.
+As economist Don Boudreaux wrote six years ago, “Americans will soon be flooded by commentary that assures us that the silver lining around the destruction caused by hurricane Sandy is a stronger economy.
 Such nonsense always follows natural disasters.”
-The only detail Boudreaux gets wrong is that such nonsense has preceded the actual disaster.
-The Atlantic, wanting to get a jump on being wrong, published an article today at noon arguing that Hurricane Sandy will “stimulate the economy” in two ways:
+The Atlantic, wanting to get a jump on being wrong, published an article that same day arguing that Hurricane Sandy would “stimulate the economy” in two ways:

 First, the threat of a dangerous event pulls economic activity forward.
 Families stock up on extra food and supplies to prepare for a disaster.
 Second, and much more significantly, the aftermath of storms requires “replacement costs” that raise economic activity by forcing business and government to rebuild after a destructive event.